nxtbn-com/nxtbn-docs/source/payment_unified_endpoint.md

 # Payment Integration Order API

 ### Overview

-The Unified Payment Gateway Architecture is designed to simplify the integration of various payment gateways into a single, cohesive system.
-This architecture allows developers to easily add and manage different payment gateways such as Stripe, PayPal, 2Checkout, Razorpay, Authorize.net, Squareup, thousand + other payment gateway by following a standardized plugin approach.
+The Unified Payment Gateway Architecture is designed to streamline the integration of various payment gateways into a single, cohesive system.
+This architecture allows developers to easily add and manage different payment gateways such as Stripe, PayPal, 2Checkout, Razorpay, Authorize.net, Squareup, and thousands of other payment gateways by following a standardized plugin approach.

->The architecture is simple: Single API for all payment gateways
+> The architecture is simple: Single API for all payment gateways.

-### For Guest User Endpoint
+### Guest User Endpoint

-`API: POST: /order/storefront/api/guest-user-order-create/{payment_plugin_id}/`
+`API: POST /order/storefront/api/guest-user-order-create/`

 ### Returning User Endpoint

-`API: POST /order/storefront/api/user-order-create/{payment_plugin_id}/`
+`API: POST /order/storefront/api/user-order-create/`

-If you allow only authenticated users to place orders, then this API is for you.
-The payload and URL argument are the same as the guest order API.
+Use this API if you allow only authenticated users to place orders.
+The payload and URL arguments are the same as those for the guest order API.

+### Payment

+`API: POST /payment/storefront/api/start-payment/{payment_plugin_id}/`

+When you send a request to this URL, you will receive a URL from the payment gateway to complete the payment.

 ### Webhook & IPN

 `API: POST /payment/storefront/api/webhook-view/{payment_plugin_id}/`

-So, you have already integrated the API and are accepting payments, but how does your store backend know which user paid for what?
-That is where we come with a single webhook listener for all APIs.
+Once you have integrated the API and are accepting payments, the webhook listener helps your store backend identify which user paid for what.
+This single webhook listener works for all APIs.

 ### Definition

-`payment_plugin_id` is a URL argument that is the name of the payment plugin you installed.
-Let's say you have installed/built a payment plugin for Stripe.
-When you install or build, the plugin will be located here: `nxtbn.payment.plugins.stripe`.
-So here, `stripe` is your `payment_plugin_id`.
-Similarly, if you install PayPal or Authorize.Net, it will be located here: `nxtbn.payment.plugins.paypal`, and here, your `payment_plugin_id` is `'paypal'`.
-Similar work for other payment gateways too.
+`payment_plugin_id` is a URL argument representing the name of the payment plugin you installed.
+For example, if you have installed or built a payment plugin for Stripe, it will be located at `nxtbn.payment.plugins.stripe`.
+Here, `stripe` is your `payment_plugin_id`.
+Similarly, for PayPal or Authorize.Net, the plugins will be located at `nxtbn.payment.plugins.paypal` and `nxtbn.payment.plugins.authorize_net`, respectively, making `'paypal'` or `'authorize_net'` your `payment_plugin_id`.
+The same applies to other payment gateways as well.